OpenDominion/OpenDominion/README.md

 ## Introduction

 OpenDominion is a free and open-source clone of Dominion, an online text-based and persistent browser-based (PBBG) fantasy war game.
-OpenDominion is written in PHP on the [Laravel 5.4](https://laravel.com) framework.
+OpenDominion is written in PHP on the [Laravel](https://laravel.com) framework.

 The original Dominion, now defunct, was a game from Kamikaze Games which ran from about 2000 to 2012 until [stopping indefinitely](http://dominion.lykanthropos.com/www.kamikazegames.com/dominion/GameOver.htm).